 - Code ID Type A Code ID character identifies the code type of a scanned barcode.
 This is useful when the reader is decoding more than one code type.
-Select a code ID character to insert between the prefix and the decoded symbol. - Code ID Type None No prefix (default) - Code ID Type AIM Insert AIM Character prefix. - Code ID Type Symbol Insert Symbol character prefix. - Engine Decode LED Use to turn on scanner red LED when the scan beam is emitting either by scanner trigger or using soft scan button (RS507/RS507x only). - BT Disconnect On Exit Bluetooth connection is disconnected when data capture application is closed (Default disabled) (RS507/RS507x, RS6000 and DS3678 only). - Connection Idle Time Set connection idle time.
-The Bluetooth connection disconnects after being idle for set time (Default 600) (RS507/RS507x, RS6000 and DS3678 only). - Decode Haptic Feedback Enable the device to vibrate upon a good decode (default disabled). - Display BT Address Barcode Enable or disable displaying Bluetooth Address barcode if there is no Bluetooth scanner being paired when application tries to enable the Bluetooth scanner (Default - enabled) (RS507/RS507x and RS6000 only). - Establish Connection Time The timeout which the device will try to enable or reconnect to the Bluetooth scanner when the Bluetooth scanner is not in the vicinity or not paired (Default - 45) (RS507/RS507x and RS6000 only). - Audio Feedback Mode Select good decode audio indication. - Local Audio Feedback Good decode audio indication on the device only. - Remote Audio Feedback Good decode audio indication on scanner only. - Both Good decode audio indication on the device and scanner (default). - Disable No good decode audio indication on either device or scanner.

-- LED Feedback Mode Select good decode LED indication. - Local LED Feedback Good decode LED indication on device only.
-(CHECK) - Remote LED Feedback Good decode LED indication on scanner only (default on DS36X8). - Both Good decode LED indication on the Bluetooth scanner (default) NOT ON DS36X8). - Disable No good decode LED indication on either the device or scanner. - Decode Audio Feedback Select an audio tone to sound upon a good decode (Default optimized beep). - Decoding LED Notification Enable the device to light the red Data Capture LED when data capture is in progress. (default - disabled). - Decode Feedback LED Timer Set the amount of time (in milliseconds) that the green Data Capture LED stays lit after a good decode. (default 75 msec.) - Beep Volume Channel Set the good decode beep to a system or other sound.
+Select a code ID character to insert between the prefix and the decoded symbol. - Code ID Type None No prefix (default) - Code ID Type AIM Insert AIM Character prefix. - Code ID Type Symbol Insert Symbol character prefix. - Engine Decode LED Use to turn on scanner red LED when the scan beam is emitting either by scanner trigger or using soft scan button. - BT Disconnect On Exit Bluetooth connection is disconnected when data capture application is closed . - Connection Idle Time Set connection idle time.
+The Bluetooth connection disconnects after being idle for set time. - Display BT Address Barcode Enable or disable displaying Bluetooth Address bar code if there is no Bluetooth scanner being paired when application tries to enable the Bluetooth scanner. - Establish Connection Time The timeout which the device will try to enable or reconnect to the Bluetooth scanner when the Bluetooth scanner is not in the vicinity or not paired. - Audio Feedback Mode Select good decode audio indication. - Local Audio Feedback Good decode audio indication on device only. - Remote Audio Feedback Good decode audio indication. - Both Good decode audio indication on device and scanner (default). - Disable No good decode audio indication on either device or scanner. - LED Feedback Mode Select good decode LED indication. - Local LED Feedback Good decode LED indication on device only. - Remote LED Feedback Good decode LED indication on scanner. - Both Good decode LED indication on device and scanner (default). - Disable No good decode LED indication on either device or scanner. - Decode Audio Feedback Select an audio tone to sound upon a good decode (default optimized-beep). - Decoding LED Notification Enable the device to light the red Data Capture LED when data capture is in progress. (default - disabled). - Decode Feedback LED Timer Set the amount of time (in milliseconds) that the green Data Capture LED stays lit after a good decode. (default - 75 msec.) - Beep Volume Control Set the good decode beep to a system or other sound.
 This allows for independent control of the good beep volume.

-NOTE Not all ringtones are fully supported as decode tones and those of longer length may be truncated when used as a decode tone.
+NOTE: Not all ringtones are fully supported as decode tones and those of longer length may be truncated when used as a decode tone.
 The recommendation is to test the selected tone for operation before deployment to a customer site.